cloudlinux/imunify360-doc-test/docs/email/README.md

 Hosting administrator only.
 :::

 Go to <span class="notranslate">Imunify360 → Email → Settings</span> tab.
 The settings allow managing the space for quarantine.
 An administrator can increase or decrease the space for the user's quarantine.
+If all space is consumed, the oldest emails in quarantine will be permanently deleted.

 :::danger Note
 By default, the space for the user's quarantine is 100 MB.